Emma-Winter-Pub/AudioFFT/README.md

 ### V1.3 (The official release date will still take some time)

 **New**
-*   Added new FFT window functions.
+*   Added some FFT window functions.
-*   Added new dBFS color schemes.
+*   Added some dBFS color schemes.
 *   Added color bar direction inversion.
 *   Added color inversion.
 *   Added indexed format support for PNG and BMP images.